 8 Must-Have Foodie Experiences in Ontario’s Oxford County

 Neatly tucked between the big urban centres of Hamilton and London, Southwestern Ontario’s Oxford County is a lovely destination full of calming rural vistas and small-town charm.
 If you like good food, especially local cheese, you’ll love visiting this friendly region.
+Southwestern Ontario makes a fantastic mid-week break or weekend getaway any time of the year.

-I was recently invited to visit beautiful Oxford County for a weekend of relaxation and indulgence.
+I was invited to visit beautiful Oxford County for a weekend of relaxation and indulgence.
 I discovered warm hospitality, a beautiful bucolic countryside and a very real dedication to creating the best food from local and ethical sources.

 Creating good food takes passion and these Oxford County makers have it in spades!

-The first thing you have to know about Habitual Chocolate in downtown Woodstock is that is smells as good as it looks!
+The first thing you have to know about Habitual Chocolate in downtown Woodstock is that is smells as good as it looks.
 Once you enter through the door and get a whiff of that incredible chocolate aroma, there’s no way you’re leaving empty handed.
 Habitual Chocolate entered the scene in 2010 when Swiss Chocolatier Philippe Lehner decided to open a shop in Oxford County dedicated to small-batch, bean-to-bar chocolate.
 The shop has now grown to offer the largest selection of bean-to-bar chocolate in Canada.

 Philippe sources all his beans from small, family-run farms around the world, roasts them onsite and then transforms them into handmade chocolate goodness.
 The end result is delicious and free from additives such as soy or gluten.
 All the chocolate is created nut free and there are vegan and sugar free options as well.